|Style||Fully Escorted & Guided

 Day 5: Shanghai & Xi'an.
 After breakfast, transfer by maglev train to the airport for your flight to Xi'an.
 Transfer to your hotel for check-in and enjoy the remainder of the day at leisure for independent exploration.
 Accommodations: Grand Mercure Xi’an.
 Breakfast provided.

-Optional Excursion: This evening, enjoy an optional Dumpling Dinner and Tang Dynasty dance performance ($48 per person).
+Optional Excursion: Dumpling Dinner and Tang Dynasty dance performance, $48.
+This evening, enjoy an optional Dumpling Dinner and Tang Dynasty dance performance.

 Day 6: Xi'an.
 Today, board your touring coach and drive to the site of the famous 2,200-year-old Terra Cotta army, among the most important archeological discoveries of modern times.
 More than 8,000 life-size ceramic soldiers, chariots and horses have been uncovered, but it's only a fraction of the total buried there to protect the tomb of the first Qin emperor.